 - If you use an infant carrier, always place it on the floor, never on a counter or tabletop.
-Make sure if the baby is always strapped in.
+Make sure the baby is always strapped in.

 - Never leave your baby alone on a bed, couch, changing table, or infant seat from which they can fall or roll off.
 Even if looking away for a second, an accident can happen.

 Baby Safety, Smoking and Fire Safety

 - Do not smoke and do not allow smoking around your baby.
-Even smoking “outside” is harmful for the baby because clothing, hair and skin still carries smoke particles which affects the baby.
+Even smoking “outside” is harmful for the baby because clothing, hair and skin still carry smoke particles.

 - Install a working smoke alarm on every level of your home.
-Change the batteries of your smoke detectors every six months.
+Change the batteries of your smoke detectors every 6 months.